pkqs90/audits/README.md

 ## About Me

 I'm an independent security researcher specializing in smart contract audits with a proven track record in public audit contests.
-Currently, I'm a Lead Senior Watson at [Sherlock](https://audits.sherlock.xyz/), and Certified Warden at [Code4rena](https://code4rena.com/).
+Currently, I'm a Lead Senior Watson at [Sherlock](https://audits.sherlock.xyz/), and Zenith Researcher at [Code4rena](https://code4rena.com/).

 Previous Life: 5 years of experience in the self-driving car industry, specializing in algorithm design, machine learning infrastructure, and system design.